Toqa-Ashraf8/RealEstate_FullStack_System/README.md

-# Real Estate ERP & CRM System
+# Real Estate Management System

-A specialized Full-Stack ERP (Enterprise Resource Planning) solution designed to digitize real estate operations.
+A specialized Full-Stack Application designed to digitize real estate operations.
 This project was inspired by real-world manual workflow challenges to automate project management, client negotiations, and financial installment tracking.
 ##  Why This Project?
 (The Problem)
 In many real estate agencies, operations like unit bookings and installment tracking are still handled manually on paper.
 This leads to data inconsistency and slow approval cycles.
 I developed this system to provide a **Digital Transformation** solution that centralizes data and automates the financial lifecycle of property sales.